Korijn/keycmd/README.md

 ARTIFACTS_TOKEN_B64 = { credential = "korijn@poetry-repository-main", username = "korijn", b64 = true }
 ```

 This configuration piggybacks off of the credentials created in the OS keyring by [Poetry](https://python-poetry.org/) when [configuring credentials](https://python-poetry.org/docs/repositories/#configuring-credentials) for a private repository.
-In this case, we expose the same credential is exposed twice:
+In this case, the same credential is exposed twice:

 * As the environment variable `ARTIFACTS_TOKEN`
 * Again but with base64 encoding applied as the environment variable `ARTIFACTS_TOKEN_B64`